blockchaintp/sextant/docs/topics/eks-cluster-basics.md

 in Sextant assuming this is already running.
 Otherwise you can of course install and instance of Sextant on it first.

+!!!Note
-__NOTE__ Sextant only needs to be installed on one of your clusters unless you are running multiple environments such as development, QA, staging and production.
+  Sextant only needs to be installed on one of your clusters unless you are running multiple environments such as development, QA, staging and production.

 -----
 _It is important to tear down any resources once you have finished with them